-Somatic component - Somatically the body is getting prepared to deal with threat (known as an emergency reaction); blood pressure and heart rate are increased, sweating is increased, blood flow to the major muscle groups is increased and immune and digestive system functions are inhibited.
-Externally, somatic signs of anxiety may include pale skin, sweating, trembling, and pupillary dilation.
+Somatic component - Somatically the body is getting prepared to deal with the threat (known as an emergency reaction); blood pressure and heart rate are increased, sweating is increased, blood flow to the major muscle groups is increased and immune and digestive system functions are inhibited.
+Externally, Somatic signs of anxiety may include pale skin, sweating, trembling, and pupillary dilation.

-Emotional component - Emotionally, anxiety causes a sense of dread or panic and physically causes nausea, and chills.
+Emotional component - Emotionally, anxiety causes a sense of dread or panic and physically causes nausea and chills.

 Behavioral components - Behaviorally, both voluntary and involuntary behaviors may arise directed at escaping or avoiding the source of anxiety.
 These behaviors are frequent and often maladaptive, being most extreme in anxiety disorders.